SRGSSR/srgnetwork-apple/docs/GETTING_STARTED.md

 #### Remark

 Requests added to a queue do not need to be additionally retained elsewhere.
 They are automatically retained _with_ the queue and cancelled when the queue is cancelled.
 Not that requests are not internally retained _by_ the queue, which means no retain cycle will occur if you reference a queue from within a request completion block (which is the pattern enforced by error reporting, see below).
-No `__weak` reference to the queue is therefore required.
+No `__weak` reference to the queue is therefore required in such cases.

 ### Parallel requests